 If you were to look up “complete and utter sh*tstorm” in the dictionary, you would absolutely find Micky’s.
 This is where you go after a sloppy breakup or death of a Golden Girl to realize the power of yourself and others.
 Everyone in Micky’s is dead-set on getting as hammered as humanly possible and they’re very good on their word.
 There’s also an after-hours till 4am on weekends, so, see everyone in heaven.

 You wake up Sunday morning, you don’t know where you are, and there’s a number in your phone that reads “Craig from Kitchen24.”
 Assume you went to Mother Lode.
-Known for their mixed drinks that are actually just full cups of well tequila, Mother Lode is without question your fastest (and most dangerous) drunk in town.
-The space isn’t great by any means and there’s a decent chance someone will stick their hands down your pants here, but generally speaking, you’re in for a good time.
+The classic dive bar underwent a recent exterior facelift, but luckily, is pretty much unchanged otherwise - good news for those seeking mixed drinks that are actually just full cups of well tequila.
+The interior isn’t great by any means and there’s a decent chance someone will stick their hands down your pants here, but generally speaking, you’re in for a good time.

 Hamburger Mary’s is all about three words: Drag Queen Bingo.
-Come Sunday afternoon, get intimate with some bottomless mimosas and text an ex at brunch, and stick around until 6pm when the best bingo in the world commences.
-Hamburger Mary’s might not be much of a nightlife fixture but come Sundays it’s a flat-out destination and one that needs to happen regularly in your life.
+Come Sunday afternoon, get intimate with some bottomless mimosas, text an ex at brunch, and stick around until 6pm when the best bingo in the world commences.
+Hamburger Mary’s might not be much of a nightlife fixture but on Sundays it’s a flat-out destination that you need to work into your schedule.

 You’re probably at Revolver because you’re too drunk to realize it’s not Micky’s and you’re under the impression that go-go dancer is in love with you.
 Revolver could be any gay bar anywhere in the world and for that reason alone it’s generally pretty crowded.
 It also benefits from having a great corner location where hundreds of girls finally decide to take off their high-heels and cry.

-Chapel wins the award for being the only new gay bar to actually open successfully in West Hollywood in years, but unfortunately, that doesn’t mean you should be going here.
-Sitting directly next door to The Abbey (which this place is owned by), the crowd at this aggressively by-the-books club is mostly comprised of circuit gays and overflow from its more famous neighbor.
+Sitting directly next door to The Abbey, the crowd at this aggressively by-the-books club is mostly comprised of circuit gays and overflow from its more famous neighbor.
 The music can be fun sometimes, but it’s so over-crowded, everyone just ends up standing around talking about how fun the music is instead of actually being able to dance.

 Fiesta Cantina is one of those terrible bars that still think as long as you get people drunk enough, using broad-stroked Mexican culture to entertain people is completely fine.
 It’s not.
 And by “culture” we mean plastic palm trees, spray-painted beach tableaus, and 2-for-1 beer on Tuesdays.
 It’s also important to note that no matter where you are in Fiesta, you’re less than six inches away from the nearest vomit, so stay on your toes.
 And while you’re at it, just turn around and leave.

-The only thing saving this atrocity from being dead last is Musical Mondays, a magical night once a week where people get together and lip-sync to famous theater video clips.
+The only thing saving this place from being even further down is Musical Mondays, a magical night once a week where people get together and lip-sync to famous theater video clips.
 Outside of that though, Rage is a complete dumpster fire and probably only still open because it’s Weho’s most well-known 18+ destination.
 So congrats, you’re talking to a 20-year-old who you’re definitely driving back to LMU tomorrow.